Smart Share Global (EM) versus Its Rivals Financial Analysis

-Smart Share Global (NYSE:EM – Get Rating) is one of 61 publicly-traded companies in the “Personal services” industry, but how does it weigh in compared to its competitors?
-We will compare Smart Share Global to similar businesses based on the strength of its institutional ownership, analyst recommendations, profitability, risk, dividends, valuation and earnings.
+Smart Share Global (NYSE:EM – Get Rating) is one of 62 public companies in the “Personal services” industry, but how does it weigh in compared to its peers?
+We will compare Smart Share Global to similar businesses based on the strength of its analyst recommendations, dividends, earnings, profitability, institutional ownership, valuation and risk.

 Analyst Recommendations

-This is a breakdown of current recommendations for Smart Share Global and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings for Smart Share Global and its peers, as provided by MarketBeat.com.

 |Sell Ratings